Ecuadorian Army: Structure

 Already back in 1989 the Army was with around 40.000 troops nearly four times the combined strength of the Navy and air force.
 In 2003, it was structured into four independent Army Divisions operating around 25 Infantry Battalions.
 These battalions were implemented in Brigades which were not numbered consecutively but carried odd numbers in the series 1 to 27.
 All Brigades had also a Special Forces and engineer, or at least a communications and Logistic Support Company.
 As of 2008, along with the Air Force and Navy, the Army (also referred to as Land Forces) is undergoing a reform in order to maximize is joint capability.
 This process involves the creation of U.S. like Operational Commands.
 There are 4 Operational Joint Commands to be geographically distributed.

 Leadership

 The General of the Army is the highest rank of the Ecuadorian Army.
 Usually the Chief of Staff of the Army is also the General of the Army, and it is common for this general to hold the Chief of the Joint Staff position as well.

-"PATRIA I"
+PATRIA I

-Since 2009 a restructurization within the Ecuadorian Armed Forces has been launched under the name of "PATRIA I".
-It shall be completed by 2011 and improve military structure, equipment and operations within the Ecuadorian territory.
-The Ecuadorian territory has been also newly divided into five "Joint Task Force Zones" or Fuerzas de Tarea Conjunta, four on mainland Ecuador, the fifth being the maritime territory (including the Galapagos Islands).
-Changes concerning structure and troop-deployment as of 2010 are not available due to the fact that the Ecuadorian Armed Forces keep such information restricted.
+Since 2009 a restructuring within the Ecuadorian Armed Forces has been launched under the name of PATRIA I. It was to be completed by 2011 and improve military structure, equipment, and operations within the Ecuadorian territory.
+The Ecuadorian territory has been also newly divided into five Joint Task Force Zones or Fuerzas de Tarea Conjunta, four on mainland Ecuador, with the fifth being the maritime territory (including the Galapagos Islands).
+Changes concerning structure and troop deployment as of 2010 are not available due to the fact that the Ecuadorian Armed Forces keep such information restricted.